Kitware/trame/docs/content/docs/module-markdown.md

 )
 ```

-Trame rely on markdown-it-vue (see documentation [here](http://www.aqcoder.com/markdown)) which support the following set of plugins:
+Trame relies on markdown-it-vue (see documentation [here](http://www.aqcoder.com/markdown)) which supports the following set of plugins:
 - Official markdown syntax
 - [AsciiMath](http://asciimath.org/)
 - Images with size-control